-My lo not only had the fun she usually has, but also learned about the importance of food, and I intend to teach her till she becomes more and more aware of it.
+My lo had the fun she usually has and learned about the importance of Food, and I intend to teach her till she becomes more and more aware of it.

 I am happy with the time and effort I put into this activity.
-It took me approximately 20 minutes to complete the maze after the drawings are completed.
+It took me approximately 20 minutes to complete the Maze after the drawings were done.

 Final thoughts on our Digestive system maze

-The maze actually takes only about 30 to 60 seconds to complete.
+The Maze takes only about 30 to 60 seconds to complete.
 But kids will love this enough to play it a few more times, and the knowledge it gives makes it worth our time and effort.